AdaCore/gnatcoverage/testsuite/Qualif/Introduction/content.rst

 This document is part of the GNATcoverage qualification material, allowing the use of a well identified version of the tool to perform structural coverage assessments in accordance with a qualified interface.
-The document describes the environment within which the tool is expected to operate, then the qualified interface as a set of *Tool Operational Requirements* validated by *Testcases*.
+The document describes the environment within which the tool is expected to operate, then a set of *Tool Operational Requirements* validated by *Testcases*.

 The qualification focuses on the ``--annotate=report`` text output of GNATcoverage, which provides a list of statement, decision, or mcdc violations